The Effects of Viscosity on the Linear Stability of Damped Stokes Waves, Downshifting, and Rogue Wave Generation: Frequency downshifting and rogue wave activity

+If both conditions are met, our focus turns to an aspect of downshifting which is related to $k_{peak}$.
+Since $k_{peak}$ may shift to a sideband mode and then back to the carrier mode repeatedly while $k_m$ is monotonically decreasing, we are interested in identifying the last time at which the carrier mode is the dominant mode.

-\begin{dfn} The {\em time of permanent downshift} $t_{DS}$ is defined as the time at which the carrier wave ceases to be the dominant mode.
-Note that $t_{DS}$ is determined by $k_{peak}$. \end{dfn}
+\begin{dfn} Provided the two conditions for frequency downshifting are satisfied, the {\em time of permanent downshift} $t_{DS}$ is said to be the last time at which the carrier wave is the dominant mode, i.e. $t_{DS}$ is the last time $k_{peak} = 0$ . \end{dfn}

-\begin{rem} For the range of $\Gamma$-values and initial data considered in the numerical experiments, $k_m$ and $k_{peak}$ generally provide a consistent way to determine whether downshifting occurs.
-However, there are ``outlier'' experiments that can be classified as one of the following scenarios: 1) In LDHONLS experiments one can have $\displaystyle \frac{d k_m}{dt} = 0$ while $k_{peak}$ either upshifts or downshifts, as in the example shown in Figure~\ref{LD_out}.
-2) In vHONLS experiments, when the damping parameter $\Gamma$ is very small, we can have $\displaystyle \frac{d k_m}{dt} < 0$, with $k_{peak}$ not permanently moving to a lower mode, even over very long simulation time frames.
-Based on the criterion adopted here, we do not consider these "outlier" experiments as exhibiting permanent downshift. \end{rem}
+\begin{rem} For the range of $\Gamma$-values and initial data considered in the numerical experiments, the conditions on $k_m$ and $k_{peak}$ for frequency downshifting are typically both met.
+However, there are ``outlier'' experiments where only one condition is met and which can be classified as one of the following scenarios: 1) In LDHONLS experiments one can have $\displaystyle \frac{d k_m}{dt} = 0$ while $k_{peak}$ either upshifts or downshifts, as in the example shown in Figure~\ref{LD_out}.
+2) In vHONLS experiments, when the damping parameter $\Gamma$ is very small, we can have $\displaystyle \frac{d k_m}{dt} < 0$, while $k_{peak}$ does not permanently move to a lower mode, even over very long simulation time frames.
+Based on the criterion adopted here, the "outlier" experiments are not considered to exhibit frequency downshifting. \end{rem}

 For the vHONLS and dvHONLS equations one finds

 and

 where